 According to the Centers for Disease Control and Prevention (CDC), receiving the influenza vaccine is the

-2. You may feel less sick
+2. Feeling less sick

+It’s still possible to get the flu after vaccination.
 If you do get sick with the flu, your symptoms may be milder if you got the vaccination.

 Influenza vaccination has been shown to lead to a lower risk of influenza-related complications or hospitalizations in some groups.
 They include: